Kennyfergy/challenge-SQL-join/README.md

 ## Tasks
 1. Get all customers and their addresses.
-2. Get all orders and their line items (orders, quantity and product).
+2. Get all orders and their line items (order id, order date, quantity, and product description).
 3. Which warehouses have cheetos?
 4. Which warehouses have diet pepsi?
 5. Get the number of orders for each customer.
 NOTE: It is OK if those without orders are not included in results.